 The trust safeguarding lead and Information Technology (I.T.) lead, work in collaboration to ensure online safety provision is securely embedded in the curriculum.
-I.T. teaching staff have completed online safety training and can proficiently use the safer schools app which is incorporated into lessons and resources.
+I.T. teaching staff have completed online safety training and support the safeguarding provision withing the technology arena.